 Can stress affect Your period?
 Yes – and in some pretty weird ways

 TL/DR: We all know stress can affect our mental health, especially if it never lets up.
 But it can also affect your menstrual cycle, wreaking havoc on hormones in charge of your cycle.
-In fact, stress can lead to irregular, more painful, or completely absent periods.
+In fact, high stress levels can lead to irregular, more painful, or completely absent periods.
 Time to queue up the herbal supplements!

-By now, most of us are pretty aware of the damaging effects stress can have on your mental health and its ability to impact physical well-being.
+By now, most of us are pretty aware of the damaging effects it can have on your mental health and its ability to impact physical well-being.
 But did you know that stress can impact your menstrual cycle, too?
 Yeah – turns out, working your ass off to pass that exam or get that promotion might make your period irregular, more painful, or even make it disappear altogether.

 Here’s an in-depth look at the many ways in which stress affects the menstrual cycle.
-And – spoiler alert – even the tiniest fluctuations in hormone secretion can throw your entire system out of whack (did you know stress has pretty much everything to do with hormones?).
+And – spoiler alert – even the tiniest fluctuations in hormone secretion can throw your entire system out of whack (did you know stress has pretty much everything to do with hormone fluctuations?).
 Let’s jump in:

 The real definition of stress (as it relates to your menstrual cycle)